Interlisp/Interlisp.github.io/content/en/running/_index.md

 Maiko currently requires having an X-server installed; which one to use depends on your platform.

 We use GitHub Actions workflow automation to build Maiko for different platforms; if your platform isn't in the mix you may need to [download maiko sources and make and install those binaries](https://github.com/Interlisp/maiko/#readme).
-We've run or know of many different platforms.

 ## Developing Medley Interlisp itself